PlushGaymer12/Laser-Tag---Minecraft-Minigame-Map/README.md

 ### Laser Tag - Presented by SoftMC
-**Laser Tag** is a classic minigame currently in devolpment with the main goal being to deliver an event quailty experince for anyone to download!
+Laser Tag is a classic minigame currently in development with the main goal being to deliver an event-quality experience for anyone to download!

 ### **MORE INFO UPCOMING**